CES Families - FSC

 - Document services provided within 24 hours

-- Draft monthly reports on service numbers, clients served, and achievements as well as other pertinent quantitative outcomes to program Director, and other executive staff and Coordinated Entry external partners as requested.
+- Draft monthly reports on service numbers, clients served, and achievements as well as other pertinent quantitative outcomes to Supervisor, and other executive staff and Coordinated Entry external partners as requested.

 - Provide professional, accessible and culturally relevant support, advocacy and information to program participants.

 - Work within and promote the integrated services team model in an environment dedicated to harm reduction, recovery and wellness.